 Students are retested periodically to assess their progress.
 At every lesson, the tutor evaluates the student’s small and large steps toward achieving their personal objectives.
 Tutors are both instructors and cheerleaders, making sure students stay engaged and see the results of their efforts.

 Who is eligible?

-Literacy Action of Central Arkansas serves all of Pulaski and the surrounding counties’ residents 18 years of age or older who read and comprehend below an eighth grade level.
-For more information, email email@example.com or call the Literacy Action Office, 501-372-7323.
+Literacy Action of Central Arkansas serves all of Pulaski and the surrounding counties’ residents who are at least 18 years of age and read below an 8th grade level.
+For more information, email firstname.lastname@example.org or call the Literacy Action office at 501-372-7323.